iroma/fhirbase/README.md

 ### insert_resource(resource json)

 Manually inserting resource aggregate into relations is also tricky.
-To simplify this we generate procedure `insert_resource(_resource json)`, which put resource components into right relations and return new resource id (uuid).
+To simplify this we generated procedure `insert_resource(_resource json)` which puts resource components into right relations and return new resource id (uuid).

 ### delete_resource(id uuid)

-There are also procedure to delete resource
+There are also procedures to delete resource

 ### update_resource(resource json)

-Update resource is implemented as delete, insert with same id.
+Update resource is implemented as delete and insert with same id.

 TODO: we should think about versioning!